Stock market today: Asian stocks slide after Wall Street tech selloff - ExBulletin

 The market in general has been climbing for months thanks to a resilient economy that managed to defy recession forecasts.
 But the threat still looms, and Wall Street wonders which will come first: a recession or a sufficient drop in inflation to cause the Federal Reserve to lower interest rates?

-Most traders expect the Fed to leave rates stable next week.
+Most traders expect Fed leaves rates unchanged next week.
 It would mark the first policy meeting in more than a year where it has not raised its benchmark rate, which is at its highest level since 2007.
 But the Fed could start raising rates again in July.

 The purpose of higher interest rates is to stifle high inflation by slowing the overall economy and hurting the prices of stocks, bonds, and other investments.
 Pressure from high rates is squeezing the US banking and manufacturing sectors, although the labor market has remained strong.